 By: Tom Vukorepa Relic

-Codo Von Walkenbruckentor 1987 one of the toughest dogs to ever walk the Planet!
-Best Pedigree in Canada in late 80’s early 90’s.
-All his Pick Sons required 2 to 3 Trainers to accomplish the out.
+Codo Von Walkenbruckentor 1987 one of the toughest dogs to ever walk the planet!
+Best pedigree in Canada in late 80’s early 90’s.
+All his pick sons required 2 to 3 trainers to accomplish the out.
 When an electric collar was used on Codo once at Western New York Schutzhund Club, he tried to kill everyone in the room.
 Several outing techniques were used.
-None of his pick sons needed puppy tugs or sleeves.
-Alligators, all of em.
+None of his pick sons needed puppy tugs or sleeves. alligators, all of them.
 Ives Eulenspiegle, Beno V Allgateur, and Arri Von Der Humbuckbrucker out of Radio Ranch in the US.
 Codo weighed 100lbs. and remained super healthy, with joint mobility and agility of a young dog with no visual signs of aging or grey, doing the work of 2 year old dogs at age 12.

 Codo was extremely handler aggressive and was returned to me 4 times.
 So I kept him, since I was the only one who could safely handle him permanently, till he passed away at age 13.
 A Canadian legend among trainers, breeders and rottweiler enthusiasts to this day.
 And a painful reminder to inexperienced trainers and handlers of how deadly dangerous these East German border dogs can be.
 There is no room for mistakes, and you can never let your guard down or fear/caution show.
 If he grabs your wrist, you go unconscious without a mark on your wrist.
 If he’s angry, you will bleed to death.
 Not a dog for everyone.
 But Codo certainly added spice to the pussycats prodigy, and had super hardness and fighting drive.